본문 바로가기

 Part-Time Employment Guide

-International students in Korea with a D-2 (degree) or D-4 (language training) visa must follow specific regulations to engage in part-time work.
+International students in Korea with a D-2 (degree) or D-4 (language training) Visa must follow specific regulations to engage in part-time work.
 Understanding these rules is essential to avoid legal issues and make the most of your student experience.

-• Proof of Korean or English proficiency
+• Proof of Korean Language Proficiency (한국어능력 증빙서류)

-If approved, you’ll receive a permit(online or sticker).
+If approved, you’ll receive a permit (online or sticker) and you are free to work now.

 Prohibited Work